BriefCandle/pokemon-x-mud/README.md

 - Besides, by registering new systems on world, new features can be implemented on top of the old ones.

 Schedule:
-- About to complete smart contract this week.
+- About to complete smart contracts.
 Migrate to mud v2 next week.
 And complete client-side work after that.

 # Comments on RPG
 An RPG is a game genre involving players strategically collecting and managing in-game elements (characters, equipment, skills, buffs, etc.).
 Players’ game goal is realized through "battling", in which players properly "stack" the stats of their in-game elements so as to achieve an optimized battling outcome.
 A feedback loop is then established by rewarding in-game tokens (exp, crystal, and etc.) after battling or completing other in-game activities, which can then be used to upgrade in-game elements, i.e., improving their stats.
 Therefore, an RPG concerns with two main mechanisms: 1) categorization of in-game elements, and 2) interactions among in-game elements (battling, upgrading, and etc.)